Angelo512/Terabyte-CIT481-Senior-Project/Proj0-Ansible/README.md

 $ ssh -i "NAMEOFFILE.pem" ubuntu@IP-ADDRESS-OF-INSTANCE
 ```

-<ins>Replace the NAMEOFFILE.pem with your actual .pem file and replace IP-ADDRESS with your ec2 instance's public IP.</ins>
+*Replace the NAMEOFFILE.pem with your actual .pem file and replace IP-ADDRESS with your ec2 instance's public IP*

 Once you are logged into your instance you will need to run install python3 as it is needed to run an ansible playbook on it: